Fat feminism: Criticism

 Critics of fat feminism have stated that there are significant issues with the movement, many of which deal with exclusion and representation.
-One such criticism is that fat feminism can result in the body shaming and exclusion of people with other body types, as fat studies there is sometimes a privilege for an overweight girl, and a disadvantage for a thin girl.
+One such criticism is that fat feminism can result in the body shaming and exclusion of people with other body types, as in fat studies there is sometimes a privilege for an overweight girl, and a disadvantage for a thin girl.
 Other critics of fat feminism and body positive movements have stated that the movements overlook people who are not white, fat, and able-bodied females.
 This has resulted in the movements being called ableist, as people with disabilities are often been excluded from dominant discourse and action.
 Similarly women of color experience the same issues as they are not represented nearly as frequently as white women within the movement.
 Exclusion based upon gender has also been expressed, as critics state that the movements overlook how masculinity is tied to body size and men are infrequently represented.

 Scholars such as Ashley Kraus and Amara Miller have also commented on how the term body positivity is often seen to mean individual body acceptance and as such, does nothing towards dismantling power structures which directly affect non-hegemonic bodies.

 Because of this criticism, intersectional fat feminists such as Crabbe and other influencers have begun to voice how the body positivity movement has direct ties to fat feminism.